Minion: A Technology Probe to Explore How Users Negotiate Harmful Value Conflicts with AI Companions: TECHNOLOGY PROBE STUDY

 \subsection{Technology Probe: \textsc{Minion}}

-We designed and deployed a technology probe named \textsc{Minion}, which serves as a Chrome browser extension to support users in resolving value conflicts on Character.AI and Talkie\footnote{Character.AI: \href{https://character.ai}{https://character.ai}, Talkie: \href{https://www.talkie-ai.com}{https://www.talkie-ai.com}}.
-Character.AI and Talkie have large user bases, making it easier for us to recruit participants from a broader pool: as of 2024, Character.AI has approximately 17 million active users, while Talkie has around 11 million active users\footnote{\href{https://www.wsj.com/tech/ai/one-of-americas-hottest-entertainment-apps-is-chinese-owned-04257355}{https://www.wsj.com/tech/ai/one-of-americas-hottest-entertainment-apps-is-chinese-owned-04257355}}.
-In this section, we first present a sample scenario to demonstrate the actual user interaction experience with \textsc{Minion} and introduce the core functionalities of this probe.
+We designed and deployed a technology probe named \textsc{Minion}, which serves as a Chrome browser extension to support users in resolving harmful value conflicts on Character.AI and Talkie.
+Character.AI and Talkie have large user bases, making it easier for us to recruit participants from a broader pool: as of 2024, Character.AI has approximately 17 million active users, while Talkie has around 11 million active users \cite{wsj_talkie_chinese_owned_2024}.
+We will first present a sample scenario to demonstrate the actual user interaction experience with \textsc{Minion} and introduce the core functionalities of this probe.
 Then, we explain the technical implementation of \textsc{Minion}.